worstcasebc/ai-agent/README.md

 - **Chunking and Embedding**: Splits documents into manageable chunks and generates embeddings for efficient information retrieval.
 - **LLM Integration**: Feeds processed data into a large language model (LLM) to retrieve relevant information and insights.
 - **Task Automation**:
-    - Prepares presentations based on extracted data.
+    - Prepares ESR-slides based on extracted data
-    - Schedules and invites stakeholders to approval meetings.
+    - Schedules and invites stakeholders to ESR- and SSR-meetings
-    - Creates and updates CRM entries automatically.
+    - Creates and updates CRM entry automatically
+    - Creates Talento-opportunity to search for partners to staff the project-team
+    - Start DRSR-request automatically

 ## Benefits

-- Saves time by automating repetitive tasks.
+- Saves time by automating repetitive tasks
-- Improves accuracy in bid preparation and management.
+- Improves accuracy in bid preparation and management
-- Enhances collaboration and decision-making with timely insights.
+- Enhances collaboration and decision-making with timely insights
-- Reduces manual effort, allowing you to focus on strategic activities.
+- Reduces manual effort, allowing you to focus on strategic activities

 ## Getting Started